-When I contacted the Bundibugyo team about an opening for teachers in 2006, I really had no idea what I was getting into, nor how profoundly formative that season of my life would become.
+When I contacted Serge about an opening for teachers, I really had no idea what I was getting into, nor how profoundly formative that season of my life would become.

-I was told about a small mission school where a teacher was needed to teach a variety of subjects to a small group of missionary kids.
-The work would be helpful not only for the children, but also for their parents who were engaged in other ministries.
+I was told about a small mission school in Bundibugyo, Uganda, where a teacher was needed to teach a variety of subjects to a small group of missionary kids.
+The work would be helpful not only for the children but also for their parents who were engaged in other ministries.

 Twenty-four years old and enrolled in a doctoral program in nutrition, I was seeking a leave of absence to explore teaching as a vocation, and to gain experience working outside of the U.S.